ricardojpinheiro/utils/readme.md

 > 'nuff said.

 ## shuf
 Shuffles the lines fron a given file.
-> I decided to do it first, because of the challenge and I can use most
-> of the adquired knowledge into other utilities.
+I decided to do it first, because of the challenge and I can use most of the adquired knowledge to other utilities.
+> Here I can change to standard Pascal textfile read routine (sequential read), only if I
+> sort all the chosen lines and read them in order.
+But first, I'll need to
+> know how many lines does the file have.
+BTW, I created a procedure that I
+> can "cheat" TP3, in order to use subdirectories.

 ## grep
 Search for patterns into a given file.